RDBALL/about-me/README.md

 ### Reflections and Comments

-What I should have done from the start is to get back to the basics and begin with a wireframe design.
+QuestionWhat I should have done from the start is to get back to the basics and begin with a wireframe design.
 At the moment there is not a lot of thought put into the overall design other than just meeting the requirements of the assignment.